Battle of the Planets

-Origins
+History

-In April 1977 Sandy Frank attended the MIP-TV conference in Cannes.
+In April 1977, TV producer Sandy Frank attended the MIP-TV conference in Cannes.
 It was here Frank first encountered the Japanese animation Gatchaman from producer Tatsunoko Production run by the Yoshida brothers.
-Frank committed to release the series in the U.S. after he saw the success of Star Wars in May 1977.
+Frank committed to a Western release after seeing how successful the film Star Wars was in May 1977.

 Battle of the Planets is the title of the American adaptation of this series created by Frank.
-Frank authorized new footage and hired writers to add dialogue to fit the look of the animation, without reference to original scripts.
-Of the 105 original Gatchaman episodes, 85 were used in the Battle of the Planets adaptation produced by Sandy Frank Entertainment in 1978.
+New footage was authorized and Frank hired writers to add dialogue to fit the look of the animation, without reference to original scripts.
+Of the 105 original Gatchaman episodes, the adaptation used 85.

-Summary
+Plot

 Battle of the Planets cast five young people as G-Force, consisting of Mark, Jason, Princess, Keyop, and Tiny.
 G-Force protects Earth from the planet Spectra and other attacks from beyond space.
 The most prominent field commander of the Spectra forces was a villainous, masked individual known as Zoltar.
-Zoltar would receive his orders directly from a being he would refer to as the "Luminous One".
+Zoltar would receive his orders directly from a being he would refer to as the "Luminous One."
 The Luminous One would appear as a ghost-like, disembodied, floating head.
-Who, or what, this being actually was, is never explained in any detail throughout the series.
+While the Luminous One's origins were not explained on the show, it is clear he is the ruler of Spectra and its invading armies.

 The main ship of the G-Force team was called the Phoenix, which could carry, transport, and deploy four smaller vehicles, each operated by one team member.
 The four vehicles included a futuristic race car with various hidden weapons driven by Jason; this vehicle was concealed within the Phoenix's nosecone.
-The "galacti-cycle", a futuristic motorcycle Princess rode, was stored within the left-wing capsule of the Phoenix.
-Keyop's "Space Bubble", an all-terrain, tank-like vehicle capable of VTOL as well as being a submersible craft, was held in the right storage capsule of the Phoenix.
+The "galacti-cycle," a futuristic motorcycle Princess rode, was stored within the left-wing capsule of the Phoenix.
+Keyop's "Space Bubble," an all-terrain, tank-like vehicle capable of VTOL as well as being a submersible craft, was held in the right storage capsule of the Phoenix.
 And lastly, a futuristic jet fighter Mark pilots was stored in the top rear section of the Phoenix command island structure, and which used its tail fin to make up the center tail fin of the Phoenix.
 The fifth crew member, Tiny, was assigned to pilot the Phoenix rather than one of the detachable craft.